Professional Cloud DevOps Engineer

 -

-If time permits, read Google SRE articles:
+If I have time, read Google SRE articles

-Weak Areasβ
+Weak Areas

-Overview of private pools (Cloud Build)
+Overview of private pools|Cloud Build

-Using a cached Docker image (Cloud Build)
+Using a cached Docker image|Cloud Build

 --cache-from